Skip to the content.

 4:23-cr-00523 (United States v.
 Xu Zewei).

-case-calendar fetches the bytes through the same pypdf → OCR fallback chain as it does for CourtListener documents, then feeds them to the LLM as their own labeled section.
+Case Calendar fetches the bytes through the same pypdf → OCR fallback chain as it does for CourtListener documents, then feeds them to the LLM as their own labeled section.
 Each entry’s LLM block is headed OPERATOR-PROVIDED DOCUMENT (sourced outside CourtListener) with the operator’s note line beneath it.

 Keep the note short — one sentence that identifies the document by name plus a case citation.
 The note is data fed to the summary LLM.
 Bug numbers, workaround details, or “remove this once CourtListener fixes it” all belong in a # comment in config.yaml, not in note.
 The LLM is summarizing the case for public subscribers; any mention of CourtListener internals or tooling state in its output would be both off-topic and a leak of internal context.